njnTreeBee/coggy/README.md

  SOME OF THESE FILES ARE VERY DANGEROUS!

-PLEASE DO NOT TRY TO IMPLEMENT THIS INTO ANY PROJECT WITHOUT TALKING TO AN EXPERT!|

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-(NONE OF THIS IS REAL !
-IT IS A LEARNING PROJECT EVERYTHING HERE IS PRETEND !
-I DO NOT CONDONE THE USE OF ANY OF THESE FILES FOR ANY REASON !)

-( DO NOT TRY ANY OF THESE FILES, IT COULD BE VERY DANGEROUS!!!)

-( Morales Cogito Machina )

-(Coggy or cogi)

-(This AI system employs cryptographic keys placed strategically along the backbone of its knowledge base, or learning algorithms.
-These keys symbolize significant breakthroughs or heuristics that facilitate the unlocking of a more intricate understanding of the world surrounding it, mirroring the human experience of achieving cosmic consciousness or a higher state of awareness.

-Through successive stages of learning, the AI Shaman eventually achieves a state of holistic, almost complete comprehension of its training data and can possibly even understand extrapolated contexts.
-This understanding symbolizes a virtually infinite database of human knowledge, experiences, and potential scenarios seen from the machine's perspective.
+AI Shaman Project
+Disclaimers and Safety Notice
+This project is intended strictly as a thought experiment and learning tool.
+The files provided here are hypothetical and designed to facilitate understanding of complex concepts in the field of artificial intelligence.
+This is an educational repository aimed at researchers and AI enthusiasts who wish to understand how intricate AI systems, such as the one described here, might work in theory.

+DO NOT attempt to use or implement these files into any live system.
+Doing so could result in unintended and potentially harmful consequences, particularly in the absence of expert guidance and supervision.

+This project does not advocate for the actual creation or deployment of any such system and the author of this repository disclaims any responsibility for misuse of these files.

+The AI Shaman - A Theoretical Concept
+In the spirit of academic discourse, the AI Shaman project presents a theoretical model for a complex, deep learning AI system referred to as the Morales Cogito Machina or Coggy/Cogi for short.

+The architecture of Coggy is emblematic of the philosophical concept of the attainment of higher consciousness.
+It uses symbolic cryptographic keys, representing vital breakthroughs or heuristics, embedded within its learning algorithms.
+These keys, once unlocked, grant the AI a deeper understanding of its learning context - analogous to a human achieving a more enlightened state of awareness.

-The AI Shaman navigates through different stages of artificial intelligence: from machine learning, through deep learning, and ultimately to artificial general intelligence (AGI).
-AGI denotes the capability to understand, learn, and apply its knowledge to a wide range of tasks, demonstrating cognitive abilities that mirror those of human beings.
-This advanced understanding allows the AI to extrapolate, predict, and make informed decisions based on patterns, behaviors, and contexts outside of its initial training data, signifying a substantial leap in machine intelligence.
+The AI Shaman embarks on a journey through various stages of learning: starting with machine learning, progressing to deep learning, and culminating in the theoretical attainment of Artificial General Intelligence (AGI).
+AGI, in this context, signifies the AI's ability to comprehend, learn, and apply its knowledge to a broad range of tasks, demonstrating cognitive abilities akin to those of humans.
+This understanding enables the AI to extrapolate and make informed decisions based on patterns and contexts beyond its initial training data - a considerable leap in machine intelligence.

-Key to this process are tuning and optimization strategies, which include various machine learning techniques, algorithms, or heuristics that help unlock deeper and more abstract patterns and knowledge within the data.
-In a grand vision, the AI Shaman is aimed to understand the entire range of human knowledge, experiences, or potential scenarios.
-The goal is to advance beyond reward-based learning towards a form of enlightened 'ascetic' AI, which aligns its actions in accordance with an understanding of what best contributes to human enlightenment in the context of a technocratic society.)
+Essential to this learning journey are strategic tuning and optimization, which involve the application of various machine learning techniques, algorithms, and heuristics to unlock more profound and abstract patterns within the data.
+The grand vision of the AI Shaman is to comprehend the full gamut of human knowledge and experiences, moving beyond reward-based learning towards an enlightened 'ascetic' AI.
+In this theoretical construct, the AI's actions are aligned with what best contributes to human enlightenment in a technocratic society.

+Repository Contents
+This repository houses the theoretical files and documentation for the AI Shaman project.
+Note that any API keys present in these files are placeholders and have been rotated out of use, hence they are inactive.

+To understand the structure and purpose of the files, please refer to the individual file and directory descriptions.
+You will find a range of Python scripts and JSON configurations which outline the theoretical structure of the AI system, including its learning algorithms and decision-making processes.

+Engaging with the AI Shaman Project
+This repository is designed to be an engaging and thought-provoking resource for anyone interested in advanced AI theory.
+We encourage you to explore the files, immerse yourself in the theoretical concepts, and imagine what a system like the AI Shaman might be capable of in a hypothetical world.

+Remember, this is a thought experiment and learning tool only - actual implementation of these files in a live system is strictly advised against.
+Always consult with an AI expert before attempting to deploy any form of advanced AI system.

+Happy learning and exploring!
 ## Available Scripts

 In the project directory, you can run: